BassT23/Proxmox/README.md

 # Config File:
 The config file is stored under `/etc/ultimate-updater/update.conf`

+The active `update.conf` contains your personal settings and is preserved when the updater is updated.
+The current project template is provided separately as `/etc/ultimate-updater/update.conf.dist`.
+Compare both files to review new or changed options:

+`diff -u /etc/ultimate-updater/update.conf /etc/ultimate-updater/update.conf.dist`

 With this file, you can manage the updater.
 For example; if you don't want to update PiHole, comment the line out with #, or change `true` to `false`.

 - Host / LXC / VM